What Is ICON?

 According to its website, project ICON wants to “Hyperconnect the World” by “building one of the largest decentralized networks in the world.”

-To do this, the ICON team is building a massive platform that will allow various blockchains to interact with each other via smart contracts.
-Existing within what developers brand the ICON Republic, communities will connect with each other using ICON’s loopchain technology.
-ICON’s end game is to provide a platform where players from financial, security, insurance, healthcare, educational, and commerce industries and beyond can coexist and transact on a single network.
+To do this, the team is building a massive platform that allows various blockchains to interact with each other via smart contracts.
+Existing within what developers brand the ICON Republic, communities connect with each other using the projects loopchain technology.
+The end game is to provide a platform where players from financial, security, insurance, healthcare, educational, and commerce industries and beyond can coexist and transact on a single network.

 ICON has been in development for two years to date.
 It was founded by Dayli Financial Group, a Korean Fintech company valued at $4 billion that also owns the popular Korean exchange Coinone.

 Let’s get into the thick of it, shall we?

 - Where to Buy ICX

 - ICON Team and Roadmap

 - Final Thoughts

 - Additional Resources

 Using its loopchain platform, ICON connects an ecosystem of blockchain communities through the ICON Republic.
 As the name suggests, the Republic functions as the governing head for a federation of otherwise independent blockchain bodies.
 You can picture the ICON Republic like the United States with each ICON community representing a state.